cea-trust-platform/trust-documentation/doc/source/user_tutorials/salome/coupled_pb.md

-# Creating a Mesh for Coupled Problems
+# Mesh for coupled problems

 This exercise demonstrates creating meshes for coupled multi-domain problems where interface connectivity is critical.